lodeous/lodeous.github.io/index.md

 ### Gravitational Slingshot physics simulation

 <img src="slingshot_options.png" alt="A plot several different slingshot trajectories" class="inline"/>
-**Above:** By varying the initial velocity slightly, we were able to plot out several different possible slingshot trajectories for a satellite in our model.
-While this is plotted in 2d for simplicity, we also did some 3d simulations, plots, and animations.
+<small>**Above:** By varying the initial velocity slightly, we were able to plot out several different possible slingshot
+trajectories for a satellite in our model.
+While this is plotted in 2d for simplicity, we also did some 3d simulations, plots, and animations.</small>

 For a school project, my group wrote python code to simulate gravitational attraction in an n-body system.
 Then we found initial conditions that would allow a small or zero mass object to slingshot off of a more massive object,